IconoclastXYZ/Voron/articles/Umbilical_conversion.md

 ```
 - With more info on how to setup CAN Bus [here](https://www.klipper3d.org/CANBUS.html)
 - Or a great complete guide on the BTT EBB36 and U2C process [here](https://github.com/EricZimmerman/VoronTools/blob/main/EBB_CAN.md)

+- Honestly, easier just to use the BTT U2C now - also its interface is much faster than the RS485-CAN-HAT

 ## Moving x-endstop
 - Built-in mount point on the new Stealthburner design